idio-lang/DIPS/source/implementing-idio/simple-types/functions.rst

    define (atom? x) "predicate to test if object is an atom

-   :param x: object to test
+   :param x: object to test" {
-   " {
      not (pair? x)
    }